-There are lots of effective ways to cook turkey.
-Gas grill smoking is just one method that creates great looking, great tasting turkey for Thanksgiving, or for any time of year.
+There are lots of ways to cook a turkey, and gas grill smoking is just one method that will create a great looking, great tasting turkey for Thanksgiving.
+Or for any time of year.

-Remove the giblets, the the extra skin and fat.
+Remove the giblets and trim away the the extra skin and fat.
 Rinse it well in cold water.
-Something I always do now is remove the wing tips.
+Something I do is remove the wing tips.
 They almost always burn, and there's nothing there to eat anyway.
 Chop 'em off and use them for stock or for flavoring the gravy.

 It's a good idea to brine a turkey before it's cooked, but it could also be marinated, injected with flavor, coated with a good dry rub, or simply seasoned with a little salt and pepper.
 Each seasoning method has its merits.